-This includes demolishing the Cobbler, Abraham and Williams and Davenport buildings on the corner of Broadway and High Street, Marton, subject to Resource Consent.
-A new building would be constructed on the same site to accommodate civic functions from 46 High Street, Marton, a new learning and interaction centre (library) and various meeting spaces for the community.
+Construct a new building on the corner of Broadway and High Street on the site where the Cobbler, Abraham and Williams and Davenport buildings stand currently.
+The new building would accommodate all RDC administrative staff that are currently at 46 High Street, a new learning and interaction centre (library) and various meeting spaces for the community.